IPMUCD3/ml-in-cosmology/README.md

 ---
 <a name='acknowledgments'></a>
 ## Acknowledgments
-Contributors to additions after June 2022 here:
+Contributors to additions from July 2022:
 Derek Inman

-Contributors to the original repo (until June 2022):
+Contributors to the original repo (until July 2022):
 Philippe Berger,
 Dana Simard,
 Michelle Ntampaka,